SeanMcP/a11y-wednesday/190306-labelling-buttons/index.md

 tags: [buttons, label]
 ---

+Make sure to label your buttons too!
 A button's action should be indicated by content of the element.
 For image or icon buttons, use an alt tag on the child or aria-label on the button.

 ```html
 <button>Send message</button>